Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/07-non-blocking-communication.md

 > >
 > > On the other hand, some  disadvantages are:
 > >
 > > - It is more difficult to use non-blocking communication.
-Not only is it harder to handle errors and recover, you
+Not only does it result in more, and more complex, lines
-> >   additionally have to worry about data synchronisation and dependency.
+> >   of code, we also have to worry about rank synchronisation and data dependency.
 > > - Whilst typically using non-blocking communication, where appropriate, improves performance, it's not always clear
 > >   cut or predictable if non-blocking will result in sufficient performance gains to justify the increased
 > >   complexity.